Kawa-oneechan/Asspull3X/docs/bios.md

 * `Exception`: a function pointer to a generic exception handler, not currently used.
 * `VBlank`: a function pointer called by the BIOS' interrupt dispatcher when not null.
 May be set by programs as needed.
 * `HBlank`: as above, but for HBlank.
-* `DrawChar`: a function pointer to a routine that draws characters,  Automatically set to BIOS-provided routines by the `SetBitmapMode` interface calls.
+* `DrawChar`: a function pointer to a routine that draws characters,  Automatically set to BIOS-provided routines by the `SetupDrawChar` interface call.
 * `textLibrary`, `drawingLibrary`, `miscLibrary`, and `diskLibrary`: substructures with function pointers to various interface calls.
 * `DrawCharFont`: a pointer to the font graphics data that `DrawChar` may use.
 * `DrawCharHeight`: used by `DrawChar`, least significant byte holds the cell height and most significant the line height.
+* `LinePrinter`: a pointer to the [line printer device](devices.md#line-printer), if one is attached.
+The BIOS sets this on startup.

 ## Libraries